Analysis: Writing Style

 Of course, Twelfth Night wouldn't be a Shakespeare play if it wasn't full of dirty jokes and bawdy word play.
 Check out this clever conversation between Maria and Feste:

-Yet you will be hanged for being so long absent; or,
+Yet you will be hanged for being so long absent.

-to be turned away, is not that as good as a hanging to you?
+Or, to be turned away, is not that as good as a

 Many a good hanging prevents a bad marriage; and,